data-umbrella/event-transcripts/2022/54-melissa-scipy.md

 ## Timestamps

-00:00:00 Reshama introduces Data Umbrella\
+## Agenda
-00:04:25 Reshama introduces Melissa Mendonca\
+00:00 Reshama introduces Data Umbrella
-00:05:12 Melissa begins her talk\
+04:25 Reshama introduces Melissa Mendonca
-00:05:37 Talk Agenda\
+05:12 Melissa begins her talk
-00:06:29 Melissa mentions Imposter Syndrome\
+05:37 Talk Agenda
-00:07:38 What is Scipy?\
+06:29 Melissa mentions Imposter Syndrome
-00:08:38 History of Scipy\
+07:38 What is SciPy?
-00:10:10 How Scipy is organized\
+08:38 History of SciPy
-00:13:44 Quick tour of Scipy repository\
+10:10 How SciPy is organized
-00:21:25 How to contribute to Scipy\
+13:44 Quick tour of SciPy repository
-00:25:57 Setting up Development environment\
+21:25 How to contribute to SciPy
-00:30:05 Using Gitpod to set up Development environment on browser\
+25:57 Setting up Development environment
-00:32:25 What file should I edit?\
+30:05 Using Gitpod to set up Development environment on browser 32:25 What file should I edit?
-00:34:17 What \_add\_newdocs.py does\
+34:17 What \_add\_newdocs.py does
-00:37:13 Building to see your changes\
+37:13 Building to see your changes
-00:39:50 Building the documentation\
+39:50 Building the documentation
-00:40:44 Submitting your Pull request\
+40:44 Submitting your pull request (PR)
-00:45:49 Final Thoughts\
+45:49 Final thoughts
-00:47:35 Scipy good first issues\
+47:35 SciPy good first issues
-00:48:42 Q&A with Melissa\
+48:42 Q&A with Melissa
-00:50:15 Melissa mentions Scipy meeting and conference\
+50:15 Melissa mentions SciPy meeting and conference 56:24 Melissa answers how to contribute to open-source 57:47 Webinar ends

-00:56:24 Melisaa answers how to contribute to open-source\
+Thank you to @theyeylolu (https://github.com/thayeylolu) for doing the timestamps.

-00:57:47 Webinar ends
+## Transcript